Numbers that absolutely nail it

 THE PERFECT SONG

+The Perfect Song For … impressing a sceptical companion on a road trip

-Fred de Vries and Tim Cohen discuss the perfect post-operation musical remedy.
+Fred de Vries and Tim Cohen discuss the how to liven up a long drive with a good beat.

-You get out of hospital, you get home, what song do you put on?
-Are you feeling the need for upliftment and healing, or are you, like Fred, still dreaming about the nurse.
-Find out in our podcast.
+You are on a road trip with a friend.
+There is some competition about what everyone should listen to, with some slight, passive-aggressive overtones.
+You need to play something that will impress your friend/s and settle the argument, but what song would that be?
+Here are six songs to choose from and our favourite.

 The Perfect Song For… is a lighthearted weekly podcast in which journalists, writers and music aficionados Fred de Vries and Tim Cohen banter about a bunch of songs which are perfect for … something.
 And we have (famous and less famous) guests.